MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-- Once the static GRIB file is downloaded verify that the key `uuidOfHGrid` (Universally Unique Identifier) of the data file and the HHL file match.
+- Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier) key of the data file and the HHL file match.
-- Obtain the value for the key `level` and check the key `typeOfLevel` by listing the GRIB messages.
+- Retrieve the value for the `level` key and inspect the `typeOfLevel` key by listing the GRIB messages.
 If `typeOfLevel` is
-    - **generalVertical**, the level number of the key `level` matches the half level in the HHL file and returns the height in meters above sea level.
+    - **generalVertical**: The value of `level` corresponds directly to a half level in the HHL file and gives the height in meters above sea level.
-    - **generalVerticalLayer**, the level number of the key `level` corresponds to the full level.
-To retrieve the height in meters above sea level, the user has to take the average height of the two half levels above and below the full level.
+    - **generalVerticalLayer**, **generalVerticalLayer**: The `level` value corresponds to a full level.
+To obtain the height in meters above sea level, average the heights of the two surrounding half levels (above and below).
-    - any other type of level, it is specified in meters and is self-explanatory.
+    - **Other types of level**: These are usually specified directly in meters and are self-explanatory.

->❗ **NOTE**: Values at the same position refer to the same grid point.

 #### 2.7.2 Accessing Horizontal Grid Parameters

 The CLON/CLAT file stores the longitude and latitude of the center points of each triangle on the horizontal grid.
-To retrieve CLON/CLAT coordinates follow the septs below.
+To retrieve CLON/CLAT manually, follow the septs below.

 - Submit a GET request specifying which model's asset should be downloaded (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).
 ```